 Escape to the Shenandoah Valley for a Romantic Getaway

-Surrounded by the lush rolling slopes of the Blue Ridge Mountains and Appalachian Mountain Range, the Shenandoah Valley is one of the most beautiful places to relax.
-A top destination for honeymoons and weddings, Harrisonburg and the surrounding areas are full of exciting things to do with your significant other.
+Surrounded by the lush, rolling slopes of the Blue Ridge Mountains and Appalachian Mountain Range, the Shenandoah Valley is one of the most beautiful places to relax.
+A top destination for honeymoons and romantic getaways, Harrisonburg and the neighboring areas are full of exciting things to do with your significant other.
 Plan a romantic getaway to the Shenandoah Valley and stay in one of the many charming romantic cottages in Virginia.